The writer is an agnostic who wishes to highlight the thin line between faith and fanaticism.

 The Moral Fiber

 The premise of religion in itself is always a bit sensitive one and people seem to take offence way too quickly or get all worked up whenever a question or doubt is raised that may contradict or oppose their beliefs.
 But, what they fail to understand is, it's a free society we live in.
-A secular country and fortunately a democratic one too, governed by laws that provide an individual with his/her own space to practice their own beliefs, of course following the norms.
-Respecting every religion and the culture is probably a requisite for good citizen but that doesn't mean subscribing to all the nonsense that comes along.
+An individual's reservations about his faith or that of others are their own to keep and should in no way be a means to interfere in anybody else's personal space.
+We live in a nation or society governed by laws that provide us our own space to practice our own beliefs, that of course, following the norms.
+Here, I would stress on norms a bit.
+Respecting every religion and culture is probably a requisite for a good citizen but that doesn't mean subscribing to all the nonsense that comes along.
 Yes!
 There's a lot of it and at times it kind of gets on your nerves and that nauseating feeling makes you want to call out the bs - 'not just the one that talks ill but also the one that preaches ill'.
-What we fail to understand is that archaic or acute orthodox thoughts and traditions from the past cannot continue to be an accepted norm in modern society.
+We are essentially failing to understand, that archaic or acute orthodox thoughts and traditions from the past cannot continue to be an accepted norm in modern society.
 They will have to eventually fade away or be discarded.
-At the same time, we need to be open-minded to understand that the current version of our religion has also undergone so many modifications over the course of history both good and evil and in all likelihood there's a possibility that somewhere down its own evolution path, the religion lost its actual essence.
+Society has evolved, much beyond what it used to be 2000 years ago when most of these thoughts were jotted down.
+At the same time, we need to be open-minded to understand that the current version of our religion has also undergone so many modifications over the course of history both good and evil, and in all likelihood, there's a possibility that somewhere down its own evolution path, the religion lost its actual essence.
 The sole purpose of creating a 'peaceful and karmic environment'!
 Again the question may arise, who be the judge?
 What is acceptable and to what extent?
 Well!
-All I am saying is, let your intellect and rationale determine the veracity of it!
+All I am saying is, let your intellect and rationale determine it!

-Essentially, I am not talking about diluting a culture/tradition or the religion as a whole but rather have it not be practiced at the expense of other and also be open to the thought of whether or not the same has an adverse impact on the society or an individual or gender as a whole.
+Essentially, I am not talking about diluting a culture/tradition or the religion as a whole but rather have it not be practiced at the expense of other.
+Be open to introspect, whether or not the same as an adverse impact on the society or an individual or gender as a whole and try and make amends if needed.
 Our religion doesn't demand pomp and show, does it?
-Isn't it essential that my religion or your religion advocates the right message simultaneously, both to the believers and the non-believers - the message to embrace peace, a feeling of brotherhood and as Hinduism rightly advocates Vasudhev Kutumbakam(the world is my family).
-To put things in the right context let me quote an example from Hinduism itself.
+Isn't it essential that my religion or your religion advocates the right message simultaneously, both to the believers and the non-believers - the message to embrace peace, a feeling of brotherhood and I take a que from Hinduism on Vasudhev Kutumbakam(the world is my family).
+To put things in the right context let me again quote an example from Hinduism itself.
 The Indian religious practice of 'Sati', where a widow was supposed to embrace death by sacrificing her life on the funeral pyres of her husband, sounds horrendous and nothing more than forced death sentence.
 Now the religious scholars may have their interpretation of this inhuman practice and why it was prevalent during earlier times.
 But there are ample records that this continued to be the norm in several remote villages until the government finally abolished and banned it by law.
 Today, can that in any way be an acceptable norm?
 I mean that's completely irrelevant, draconian and inhuman on all counts.
 Something on similar lines was the witch hunt and burning alive innocent souls in the medieval west based on mass hysteria.
 Just because the Church or some religious cults or factions felt suspicious or threatened, innocent souls were burned or drowned in mass gatherings.
 It was justified all in the name of religion.
+The crusades back and forth in medieval Europe, the persecution of lower caste people in the Indian heartland and many more such evils were brain-child of religion.

-Both the above examples were diktats that were mass-recognized due to ignorance and gullibility.
+The previous examples were no less than diktats that were mass-recognized due to ignorance and gullibility.
 They make more sense especially when we consider the implications of readopting them in our existing society.
 Can we really do that today?
-But that's one aspect, considering one particular religion's own premise, however, the challenge today is also more inter-religious than intra-religious.
-It all comes down to this perception of supposed infringement that one religion or sect feels from practices of the other and this is growing into a disturbing trend.
-The unnecessary Hindu-Muslim bickering in our country time and again or the Islamophobia in the west can be ideal examples.
+But that's just one aspect considering a particular religion's own premise.
+The challenge today, however, is multi-faceted and also more inter-religious than intra-religious.
+It often boils down to this perception of supposed infringement that one religion or sect feels from practices of the other and this in fact is growing into a disturbing trend.
+Even the civilized west isn't untouched from the same.
+The unnecessary Hindu-Muslim bickering in India and daggers are drawn time and again or the Islamophobia in the west can be considered as ideal examples.
 At least that's what I conclude basis my own observation and experience.
 I feel there is an urgent need to re-think.
-Instead of believing that ideas or beliefs which contradict our own must be defended against, we can simply allow them to be expressed and discover why it is that another holds them so true and perhaps open ourselves to them and welcome them if feasible.
-Having said that, the other side too needs to lose the rigidness and supposed religious-superiority-complex.
+Instead of believing that ideas or beliefs which contradict our own must be defended against, perhaps we can simply allow them to be expressed and discover why it is that another holds them so true.
+Even open ourselves to them and welcome them if feasible.
+Having said that, the other side too needs to lose the rigidness, it's a two-way affair after all.
+I often hear the discourse on so-called notions of monotheism, polytheism, idol worship, religious-superiority or how some religions treat non-subscribers as infidels.
+It's an effective way to shape opinions both for and against and influence our thought process.

 Leap of Faith

-Coming from a Hindu (Brahmin) family, worship (puja) or devotion to god, reciting prayers in the name of almighty, is nothing new as a concept or something to be hypocritical about.
+Coming from a Hindu (Brahmin) family, worship or devotion to god, reciting prayers in the name of almighty, is nothing new as a concept or something to be hypocritical about.
 In fact, it was more like a daily chore.
-Though ever since my early teenage days I began overlooking this so called routine, for me it was more like a leap of faith beyond my existing faith.
-I assume the drift somehow initially arose out of skeptics about a whole lot of things, to begin with, the very notion, "it's a part of our religion and culture".
+Though ever since my early teenage days I began overlooking this so-called routine, for me it was more like a leap of faith beyond my existing faith.
+I assume the drift somehow initially arose out of skepticism about a whole lot of things, to begin with, the very notion, "it's a part of our religion and culture".
 The belief in me only strengthened over the course of time and soon rationale over-powered faith.
-Everything about religion and faith was more of a free download left at some corner in my brain's hard drive to influence my thoughts and perception and every time I tried to find a correlation or seek a logical explanation, it was 'error code 404- page not found'.
+The dilemma was, please my own self or the thousands of gods.
+No offense, there were local gods and then there were mainstream gods.
+Too much of religion I suppose.
+Everything about religion and faith was more of a free download left at some corner in my brain's hard drive to influence my thoughts and perception and every time I tried to find a correlation or seek a logical explanation, it was 'error code 404 - page not found'.
 In simple words, everything out there as projected started looking too convincing to be believed or followed.
-Probably because it was nothing more than a mere transfer of information - no questions asked and that's probably why my religious side took a beating.
+Probably because it was nothing more than a mere transfer of information, no questions asked and that's probably why my religious side took a beating.
 Post the rationale took over there was no longer trusting any passive beliefs.
-I mean, one can't be wrong trying to figure out if something happens or exists in a particular way, then why is it so?
-You may not always have the answers but you can try and figure out and there's nothing wrong in it.
+I mean, questioning your belief is not a sin.
+One can't be wrong trying to figure out if something happens or exists in a particular way, then why is it so?
+Rather than just blindly agreeing that because it is god's will or written in the book.
+You may not always have the answers but you can try and figure out and there's nothing wrong with it.
 You can't just leave it on faith.
 Can you?

 I do recall a few years back, I was having this discussion with a bunch of my colleagues, where I inquired - "apart from their religion which other religion they viewed most positively?"
 I was surprised that most people spoke of opportunities and shortcomings of other faith but refrained from a direct answer.
 The group was a mix of Hindus and Christians primarily and some Muslim and Sikh too.
 This was a clear indication of the divide that existed, I wasn't sure of the exact reason though.
-It could have been prejudice or some past experience/event or perhaps just a general notion!
+It could have been prejudice or some past experience/event or perhaps just a general notion.
+But needless I say what the root-cause was!

 Cause and Effect Analogy

-Our so called sages, god men, clerics, evangelists, priests etc have an important role to play here, typically with regards to this self-superiority pertaining to one's faith and looking down upon the other albeit they fail often.
-Ideally they all should talk about coexistence and peace but instead, they instill self-superiority.
-They do share much of the blame for misrepresentation of religion.
-Despite their mass following and obligation, they tend to deliberately misinterpret religion or religious practices, setting wrong precedents in most cases.
+Our so-called sages, godmen, clerics, evangelists, priests, etc have an important role to play here, typically with regards to this self-superiority pertaining to one's faith and looking down upon the other albeit they fail often.
+Ideally they all should talk about coexistence and peace but instead, they instill self-superiority while stashing their pockets.
+Of course there's nothing wrong in pursuing preaching as a profession but not practising it and purely using it for self-gains, I say that's completely devilish.
+Often, they do share much of the blame for the misrepresentation of religion.
+Despite their mass following and an obligation rightly so, they tend to deliberately misinterpret religion or religious practices, setting wrong precedents in most cases.
+Some religions this berthen is extremely prejudiced and doesn't even shy away from promoting radical thoughts or even inciting violence.

 Science and Religion